 I’ve created reading alcoves for those who want a quiet place to read when others are working at tables or on computers.
 (Students can converse as long as they used their 2-foot voices–a completely silent library is not conducive to student collaboration.)
 I always have computers turned on, ready for students to use any time of day.
 To be always inviting, I create a personalized laminated pass for each teacher/classroom to fill out with a dry-erase marker allowing students to come to the library during class-time if they need a book, computer, whatever.

 Teachers have enough on their plate without adding our stuff, so I don’t email lists of books or online resources to “add” to their lessons.
-Rather, I approach teachers well ahead of time with a written lesson plan for enhancing their classroom activities using a wide range of resources.
-This lets teachers see us as providing service and assistance, and shows them how easy it is to include us in the lesson planning experience.
-I make it a professional goal to be familiar with all subject curricula and how the library’s collection & other resources can be used.
-Doing this makes us the curriculum expert in the building and people begin to come to us for advice!
-(Download the lesson plan template from my FREE Librarian Resources page)
+Rather, I approach teachers with a written lesson plan that uses quality resources to enhance their classroom activities.
+This lets teachers see us providing service and assistance, and shows them how easy it is to include us in the lesson planning experience.
+Make it a professional goal to be familiar with all subject curricula and determine how the library’s collection & online resources can be used.
+Thus we are the curriculum expert in the building and people begin to come to us for advice!

 One year we got a new principal, and he set up interviews with staff members during the summer to get a feel for everything.
 One of the questions he asked each person was, “If the principal was suddenly gone for some reason, who are 3 people in the school who you could rely on to keep things running smoothly?”
 I was flattered that quite a few folks mentioned me, so I made it my goal that everyone would mention the school librarian in answer to that question!
 By keeping that broad concept in mind I was able to see more possibilities for involvement, rather than just listing disparate things I wanted to accomplish.

-The library student appreciated my input, and I hope some of you out there do also.
+The library student appreciated my input, as did others who read my comment on the listserv, so I hope some of you out there also find these ideas helpful.
 Happy advocating!